elgu-ucsd/hawaii-restaurant-analysis/README.md

 </iframe>

 ### Aggregates
 This pivot table aggregates the data by naming feature and displays the mean `avg_rating` and `price`.
 While the "Hawaiian" word type corresponds with the highest average rating, "Dining Type" and "Hawaiian" names have the highest average prices.
-However, the difference between the naming features are relatively small.
+However, the differences between the naming features are relatively small.

 | word_type | avg_rating | price |
 |---|---:|---:|